Cape Canaveral Launch Complex 12

+History

+Atlas operations

 Atlas A, C and D missiles were tested from the site.
 It was also used for orbital launches of Atlas-Able and later Atlas-Agena rockets, and two Project FIRE suborbital tests for Project Apollo, using Atlas D rockets.

 LC-12's first launch was Atlas 10A on January 10, 1958.
 During the second half of the year, a larger umbilical service tower was built in preparation for the C series Atlas tests, flown from December 1958 to August 1959.

 On 24 September 1959, the first Atlas-Able, 9C, exploded during a static firing test at LC-12, after a turbopump on one of the engines failed to trigger a complete engine shutdown.
 The damaged turbopump continued to allow oxidizer to flow, feeding the fire beneath the vehicle.
 About a minute later the rocket suffered a structural failure, collapsed and exploded.
 The entire service tower and both umbilical towers were knocked over and the concrete launch stand caved in.
 Because damage to LC-12 was so extensive, it did not host another launch until Missile 56D in May 1960.
 The large service tower was not rebuilt following the explosion of Atlas 9C.
 It then hosted more ICBM tests along with the second and third Atlas Able probes.

 In 1961, LC-12 was converted to support the Atlas-Agena rocket.
 The first Atlas-Agena launch from LC-12 was in August 1961.
 On 23 April 1962, Atlas-Agena B 133D launched Ranger 4, the first American spacecraft to reach the surface of the Moon, when it made a hard landing at an impact speed of 9617 km/h.

 On 27 August 1962, Mariner 2 was launched by Atlas-Agena B 179D, the first spacecraft conduct a successful flyby of another planet when it flew past Venus on 14 December 1962.
 On 28 July 1964, Atlas-Agena B 250D launched Ranger 7, which was the first fully successful Ranger mission.
 On 28 November 1964, Atlas-Agena D 288D launched with Mariner 4, which provided the first close-up pictures of Mars.

 In 1967, LC-12 became the third of the four Atlas pads to be deactivated.
-Following deactivation, the launch tower, mobile service structure and launch support equipment were dismantled, and the site is no longer maintained.
+Following deactivation, the launch tower, mobile service structure and launch support equipment were dismantled, and the site is no longer maintained for launches.

+Blue Origin use

+Following their leasing of the nearby Launch Complex 36 in 2015, Blue Origin looked to leasing other pads in the area as real estate to support the operation of their New Glenn launch vehicle from there.
+As the adjacent LC-11 had already been leased to them in 2017 as a test site for their BE-4 engine, the company also leased LC-12 the following year.
+Based on aerial imagery, the complex as of 2023 has been used to store test articles for New Glenn and it's Project Jarvis upper stage, as well as several hold-down points.